 A lack of maintenance planning and the age of vocational education buildings compounds this issue further.
 For example, Victoria has 12 TAFE campuses across the state.
-A 2016 review identified that 11 of the 12 TAFE campuses lacked system support to help them capture, record and report on asset planning, which could then be used to better manage their assets and provide adequate maintenance.179 New South Wales has 130 TAFE campuses across the rest of the state.
+A 2016 review identified that 11 of the 12 TAFE campuses lacked system support to help them capture, record and report on asset planning, which could then be used to better manage their assets and provide adequate maintenance.179 New South Wales has 130 TAFE campuses - 32 in metropolitan Sydney and 98 campuses across the rest of the state.
 TAFE New South Wales also identified their main challenge as maintaining existing, ageing infrastructure, which could reduce their ability to compete with other training providers.180